JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 #### Using the Spread Operator on Objects

-When the spread operator is used on an object, like arrays, it returns a copy of the object it is applied to.
+When the spread operator is used on an object it returns a copy of the object it is applied to.
 This can be useful when we need to modify a specific part of an object, or add a key/value: